-Raising children with a narcissistic ex.
+Raising children with a narcissistic ex isn’t always easy.

-Routine so you and your children know exactly where you are and when this helps to develop a healthy mind.
+Start A Routine, so you and your children know exactly where you are and when this helps to develop a healthy mind.

 Try to remember when you get these.
-You are NOT keeping them apart you are keeping your children’s mental health safe.
+You are NOT keeping them apart; you are keeping your children’s mental health safe.

-Children will thrive with one happy positive parent.
+Children will thrive with one happy, positive parent.